tjvantoll/articles/airbnb/article.md

 ![](typescript.png)

-I have mixed feelings about using TypeScript in web apps, and I’ve even given [a talk on the subject](https://www.youtube.com/watch?v=w6rdLx2LYz8), but for mobile apps I now consider TypeScript an absolute necessity because of how well the language helps you work with unfamiliar APIs (which are super common to need in mobile apps).
+I have mixed feelings about using TypeScript in web apps, and I’ve even given [a talk on the subject](https://www.youtube.com/watch?v=w6rdLx2LYz8), but for mobile apps I now consider TypeScript an absolute necessity because of how well the language helps you work with unfamiliar APIs (which are hard to avoid in mobile apps).

 In NativeScript we built our [cross-platform modules](https://github.com/nativescript/nativescript) with TypeScript since day one, meaning, you can easily explore the APIs we offer right in your editor.